ChrisBentley/WebCrawler/README.md

 I decided that the site map generator function should also make sure the provided url was safe and should use the base domain of the provided url as a starting point every time.
 So I added two private subfunctions to perform these tasks.

+Known Issues:

+There is a known issue with the final test (test_create_site_map) due to the way that unique() returns the list in a random order the diff may fail occasionally.

+Areas for improvement:

+1. create_site_map is a good candidate for breaking up into a smaller function as it was difficult to test.
+2. Look into threading to improve the performance

+Worklog:

 Now that I had a general outline of the program structure I created some simple unit test cases that were failing and began working on making them pass.